 This quick tutorial teaches you to kill a process in Linux using its process id.
 This is particularly helpful in killing unresponsive programs.

-It often happens that you need to ‘kill’ an unresponsive program.
+You can easily stop a program in Linux terminal by pressing the Ctrl+C keys.
+But it often happens that you need to ‘kill’ an unresponsive program.
 In Windows you have the task manager for this situation.
 You can use task manager in Linux as well but the command line way is a lot better and effective in handling unresponsive programs.

 Using the terminal is better because GUI based tools may not show the still running hidden process.
 GUI tools may not be available if you are using the server edition of a Linux system.